felixlopz/hubrise-test-task/content/apps/livepepper/en/menu.md

 ## Pushing the Menu

-If needed, your LivePepper menu can be pushed to HubRise to be shared with other connected apps.
+You can also push your LivePepper menu to HubRise, and share it with other connected apps.

 To push your LivePepper menu to HubRise: